Comprehensive Tax Reform Under H.R. 1 | Representative Jay Obernolte

 Trump Savings Accounts (Modeled after HSAs and Roth IRAs)

-Tax-deductible contributions up to $10,000 annually with tax-free withdrawals for qualified expenses—like health care, education, childcare, and housing emergencies.
+Contributions are now tax-deductible up to $10,000 annually with tax-free withdrawals for qualified expenses—like health care, education, child care, and housing emergencies.

 Education Expense Deduction

-A new deduction of up to $2,500 for tuition, fees, books, and credentialing—available to anyone pursuing workforce development, not just traditional students.
+A new deduction of up to $2,500 for tuition, fees, books, and credentialing is available to anyone pursuing workforce development, not just traditional students.

 Interest Deduction for Car Loans(Provision modeled on prior mortgage interest treatment)